California's "Three Strikes" Law

 With the passage of Proposition 36, the law changed so that you cannot receive a third strike 25 to life sentence unless your third offense is also a serious or violent felony.
 While this is a substantial change, facing a felony charge with prior strike convictions is still an extremely serious matter.

 Presenting a high-quality defense in complex cases with prior strike convictions takes special skills.
-At Leupp & Woodall, our Nevada County criminal defense lawyers have six decades of combined criminal defense experience and are equipped to handle these precarious situations for our clients.
+At Leupp & Woodall, our Placer County criminal defense lawyers have six decades of combined criminal defense experience and are equipped to handle these precarious situations for our clients.
 We are known and respected by both judges and prosecutors, and our long track record of success speaks to the diligence and advocacy we offer California's accused.

 Our proven professionals are ready to review your third strike case.
 Contact our offices at (530) 836-5062 today.